JerryFleming/PyDoc/library/sys.rst

 .. data:: path_hooks

-    A list of callables that take a path argument to try to create a :term:`finder` for the path.
+    A list of callables that take a path argument to try to create a :term:`查找器` for the path.
 If a finder can be created, it is to be returned by the callable, else raise :exc:`ImportError`.

     Originally specified in :pep:`302`.